premail/website/docs/01-overview/03-usage/01-premail-command.md

 Usage: premail <command> [options]

 Commands:
+  premail build    Build your email premail watch    Watch design and configuration files and rebuild as
+                    necessary
-  premail build    Build your email                                    [default] premail watch    Watch design and configuration files and rebuild as necessary premail format   Format templates with Prettier premail clean    Remove generated files from the current design or email premail init     Initialize an email project
+  premail format   Format templates with Prettier premail clean    Remove generated files from the current design or email premail init     Initialize an email project